pwssv67/generic-health-app/README.md

 # generic-health-app

-App that only purpose is training.
-If you have literally any advices, how to make it better - please, contact me by email (pwssv@yandex.ru or tg @pwssv67)
+An App whose sole purpose is to train.
+If you have any tips on how to make it better - please contact me by email (pwssv@yandex.ru or tg @pwssv67)
-If you're somewhy want to install this - https://play.google.com/store/apps/details?id=ru.pwssv67.healthcounter
+If you want to install it for some reason - https://play.google.com/store/apps/details?id=ru.pwssv67.healthcounter

-Also, I want to publish my custom view as an independent library, but yet I've no idea how to do it.
+I aslo want to publish my custom view as an standalone library, but I don't know how to do it yet.
 Pls help!